 Today, most sun-dried tomatoes are made using an oven or dehydrator (which are the methods we will cover in this post).
 Generally, I prefer to use a dehydrator because it’s more convenient for me.
 I have several trays for my dehydrator so I can dehydrate large batches at a time.
 Plus, I can put the dehydrator outside on the porch so it won’t heat up the house during the summertime!

 If you don’t own a dehydrator, it’s a homesteading tool that I highly recommend!
 It’s absolutely worth the investment!
-I this Nesco dehydrator which has worked very well for me over the years.
+I have this Nesco dehydrator which has worked very well for me over the years.
 Excalibur dehydrators are also amazing dehydrators!

 Which tomatoes are best for sun-dried tomatoes?